 Providing Direct Patient Care

-During the Patient Care Technician program at Caris College, you will learn how to draw blood, how to care for wounds, how to administer an EKG and read the results, along with other medical procedures you would provide directly for a patient.
+During the Patient Care Technician program at Caris College’s, Jeffersonville, IN campus, you will learn how to draw blood, how to care for wounds, how to administer an EKG and read the results, along with other medical procedures you would provide directly for a patient.